hichana/fdna/PROJECT_PLANNING.md

         - flowscan account with smart contracts
     - list of code used from other projects (ex.
 ExampleNFT, flow nft catalog scripts and transactions, etc.)
     - in description of challenges talk about wanting to save catalog data on-chian/nft but difficulties due to passing in NFT only ref
-- testnet deployment
+-x testnet deployment
-    -x script populates test user with exampleNFTs in their wallet -x STRANDS has appropriate metadata set before final testnet deployment
-    - do final testnet deployment for submission
+    -x script populates test user with exampleNFTs in their wallet -x STRANDS has appropriate metadata set before final testnet deployment -x do final testnet deployment for submission
 -x emulator
     -x manages accounts and testnet and mainnet deployments -x deploys nft catalog with example NFT contracts registered to nft catalog